Slow Roasted Tomato Hummus

 - Leave beans in colander to continue draining.

-- In bowl of food processor fitted with steel blade, place slow roasted tomatoes and garlic.
+- In bowl of food processor fitted with steel blade, place slow roasted tomatoes (or rinsed sun-dried tomatoes) and garlic.

 - Process about 30 seconds, or slightly longer for sun-dried tomatoes.